Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

-This was the last session produced by Chris Thomas.
-George Martin was on holiday since the beginning of September, and had delegated production duties to Chris Thomas.
+This session marked the final production work by Chris Thomas for The Beatles.
+George Martin was on holiday since the beginning of September, and had delegated production responsibilities to Chris Thomas.

-The stereo would be made on October 15.
+The stereo mix was made on October 15.

 Paul’s “bass vocal” (“a clever baritone ‘dum-dum-dum’ impersonation of a bass guitar” as reported by Mark Lewisohn in “The Complete Beatles Recording Sessions“) begins in the second verse on this mono mix.
-It would be present from the start in the stereo mix which would be made on October 14.
+It is present from the start in the stereo mix made on October 14.

 The Beatles then switched to “Glass Onion“.
-John Lennon felt that the song still needed something, and decided that sound effects would enhance it.
-From beatlesebooks.com:
+John Lennon felt that the song still needed something, and decided that sound effects would enhance it:

 A four-track tape was created for the purpose of this overdub: Track one contained a telephone ringing, Track Two contained a single note of an organ, Track Three contained BBC television soccer commentator Kenneth Wolstenholme shouting “It’s A Goal!” over and over with a cheering crowd in the background, and Track Four contained the sound of a window being smashed.
 All four tracks had these elements repeated over and over, the entire tape lasting 2:35, which is just a little bit longer than the finished song so far.
 After this four-track tape was put together, two attempts at a mono mix of the song was made by Chris Thomas and engineers Ken Scott and Mike Sheady, no doubt with input from John, interjecting these effects at different times in the mix.